JatinKhare/advancesmcusystems/lab2/README.md

 $ make clean
 $ make
 ```
-This will generate the corresponding object files and executables for all the three test cases.
+This will generate the corresponding object files and executables for all the two test cases.

 ### ./test1